Raja Aziz Bhatti: Ancestral Home

 this one who came out victorious in the struggle for the cause of ALLAH is lying here in the delight of the afterlife dream.
-Major Bhatti fought valiantly on Lahore Front, and is posthumously presented with the Nishan-e-Haider.
+Major Bhatti fought valiantly on Lahore Front, and is posthumously presented with the Nishan-e-Haider".

 Memorial at Barki

 A memorial to Major Aziz Bhatti was built in 2019 at the site where he was killed defending against an Indian attack on 6 September 1965.
 The memorial is located approximately 500 metres north of the Barki Road/BRB Canal checkpoint on the west side of BRB Canal.
-The citation reads as follows in English (with editorial additions): Major Raja Aziz Bhatti known as "Muhafiz-e-Lahore (Defender of Lahore)" received Pakistans highest award for his valor.
-He was born in Hong Kong in [a] Muslim Rajput family (belongs to Lahore) in 1928.
-He got commissioned in [the] Pakistan Army in 1950 (17 Punjab Regiment).
-Major Aziz Bhatti was posted to Barki sector Lahore, during [the] Indo Pakwar 1965.
-Being [a] Company Commander, he moved his Platoon forward to this bank of BRBLC [BRB Canal] under constant fire of enemy tanks and artillery.
-He resisted for five days and nights in defending [this] Pakistani outpost on [the] strategic BRBLC without rest.
-On 6 September 1965, he left his company Headquarter[s] and move[d] to his forward Platoon and stayed with them under incessant artillery & tank attacks.
-He positioned himself in this elevated place to watch every move of [the] enemy.
+The citation reads as follows in English: Major Raja Aziz Bhatti known as "Muhafiz-e-Lahore (Defender of Lahore)" received Pakistan's highest award for his valor.
+He was born in Hong Kong in a Muslim Rajput family (belonging to Lahore) in 1928.
+He got commissioned in the Pakistan Army in 1950 (17 Punjab Regiment).
+Major Aziz Bhatti was posted to Barki sector Lahore, during the Indo-Pak War 1965.
+Being a Company Commander, he moved his platoon forward to this bank of BRBLC [BRB Link Canal] under constant fire of enemy tanks and artillery.
+He resisted for five days and nights in defending this Pakistani outpost on the strategic BRBLC without rest.
+On 6 September 1965, he left his company Headquarters and moved to his forward Platoon and stayed with them under incessant artillery & tank attacks.
+He positioned himself in this elevated place to watch every move of the enemy.
 This point was vulnerable to enemy tank & artillery fire.
-After five days of continuous fighting on [the] front he was offered to be relieved for rest but he refused of [sic] being relieved and said "I do not want to go back, I will shed the last drop of my blood in the defense of my dear homeland."
-On 10 September 1965, Major Aziz Bhatti was hit by enemy tank shell in the chest while observing [the] enemy move from this elevated place.
-He was awarded with highest Gallantry [the] award of Nishan-e-Haider on [as a result of his] supreme act of bravery.
+After five days of continuous fighting on the front he was offered to be relieved for rest but he refused and said "I do not want to go back, I will shed the last drop of my blood in the defense of my dear homeland."
+On 10 September 1965, Major Aziz Bhatti was hit by an enemy tank shell in the chest while observing [the] enemy move from this elevated place.
+He was awarded the highest gallantry award of Nishan-e-Haider on his supreme act of bravery.

 Galleries

 Popular culture and extended family

+Bhatti is widely popular as the "Muhafiz-e-Lahore" (Defender of Lahore).
 In 1968, a paintings exhibition was inaugurated in Lahore, Punjab in Pakistan depicting Pakistan's war heroes including the first sketched portrait of Maj.
 Aziz Bhatti.
 In 1997, he was the subject of a popular and critically acclaimed biographical war drama telefilm, Major Raja Aziz Bhatti, produced by the ISPR and directed by Salim Tahir of the PTV.

 It was reported in media that former Pakistan Army's General, Raheel Sharif who was the former Chief of Army Staff and Major Shabbir Sharif, another recipient of Nishan-e-Haider of Pakistan Army, are the nephews of Major Raja Aziz Bhatti.

 His grandson Babar Bhatti, a Canada-based businessman, is married to the famous supermodel-turned-actress Iman Ali.